recompyle/recompyle/ReadMe.md

 I have always been annoyed of the console.log not being practical enough, and the debugger "too slow".
-So i made Recompyle to fix that, it solves multiple frictions of the debugging experience.
+So i made Recompyle to fix that, it also solves multiple frictions of the debugging experience.

 - Need to write console.log everywhere, then remove them.
-- The console.log does not have the scope like a breakpoint in debug.
+- The console.log does not have the scope like a breakpoint in the debugger.
-- When you click on a filePath in chrome it opens in the dev console not in the IDE.
+- When you click on a file path in chrome it opens in the dev console not in the IDE.
-- A log history better than "Preserve Log"
+- A better log history than "Preserve Log"
 - A nicer JSON viewer ( Especially on Node.js )

 # Note
-Recompyle might not work for every project right now.
+Recompyle will not work for every project right now.
-It will be working on almost any JS / TS project in the near future.
+It's a work in progress.

-Open Source projects that work with Recompyle :
+Example of Open Source projects that work with Recompyle :

 https://github.com/sahat/hackathon-starter ( Node + Browser)